This recipe for Paula Deen’s corn casserole will quickly become your new go-to side dish!

 Tips for the Best Corn Casserole

-- Instead of using a boxed corn muffin mix, you can make your own by combining flour, sugar, cornmeal, baking powder, salt, and oil.
+- Instead of using a boxed corn muffin mix, make your own by combining flour, sugar, cornmeal, baking powder, salt, and oil.

-- Want a fluffier corn casserole?
-Beat two eggs and a teaspoon of cornstarch into the mixture!
+- For a fluffier corn casserole, beat two eggs and a teaspoon of cornstarch into the mixture.

-- You can also add cream cheese for a hint of tanginess.
+- Add cream cheese for a hint of tanginess.
 Just be sure to cut the sour cream in half.

-- Corn casserole is already phenomenal as it is, but you can up the flavor even more by adding bacon, green chilies, jalapenos, green onions, and other types of cheese.
+- Up the casserole’s flavor by adding bacon, green chilies, jalapenos, green onions, and other cheeses.